-Client Challenge: The demographics of North Carolina are changing rapidly.
-By 2017, the University of North Carolina General Administration predicts that 30,000 additional students will graduate from North Carolina high schools.
+The demographics of North Carolina were changing rapidly in the mid-2000s.
+By 2017, the University of North Carolina General Administration predicted that 30,000 additional students would graduate from North Carolina high schools.
 As the flagship campus of the UNC system, the University of North Carolina at Chapel Hill recognized its responsibility to grow its enrollment.
 To prepare for and manage this enrollment growth, UNC-Chapel Hill sought to understand the potential impact and how it could continue to attract top students and provide them with a superior undergraduate experience.

-The Results: Growth projections for UNC Chapel Hill were adjusted based on our work, which also became an integral part of a larger University-wide discussion and program planning effort described in a trustee-led report released in March 2009 entitled “Carolina: Best Place to Teach, Learn, and Discover”.
+Growth projections for UNC-Chapel Hill were adjusted based on our work, which also became an integral part of a larger University-wide discussion and program planning effort described in a trustee-led report released in March 2009 entitled: “Carolina: Best Place to Teach, Learn and Discover."